br-mat/Wifi-temp-hum-sensor/README.md

 <br>

 The next step is to configure a dashboard.
-Go to *'create'* and click on dasboard.
-Now you can add panels, in the panel you have to use the database we configured earlier.
-For basic panels the default pabel-configuration is quite handy and you do not need to know the query language.
+Go to *'create'* and click on dashboard.
+Now you can add panels, in the panel you must use the database we configured earlier.
+For basic panels the default panel-configuration is quite useful and you do not need to know the query language.
 Fill in location and Value like in the example below and your panel is finished.
-All these steps are well explaned in the tutorial of grafana itself if there are any questions left.
-Altough it's simple so i just pointed out the most important steps briefly.
-However don't forget too apply and save your panel and dashboard. <br>
+All these steps are well explained in the tutorial of Grafana itself if there are any questions left.
+Although it's simple so I just pointed out the most important steps briefly.
+However, don't forget to apply and save your panel and dashboard. <br>

 ![dashboard configuration](/docs/pictures/dashboard.png "dashboard configuration example") <br>